 - It shows that you are committed to maintaining the highest level of professionalism.

-- One year of work experience in the contract management or related field.
+- Two years of work experience in contract management or related field.

 - A minimum of 80 hours of CPE/CLP (see our Continuing Professional Education (CPE) Guide for details).